dlepex/typeinst/README.md

 #### Constructor function

-Constructor function of generic type `G` is function that returns:
+Constructor function of generic type `G` is a function that returns:
 - `G`, `*G`, `[]G`, `[n]G`
 - or their combination (e.g. `**G`, `*[42]G`,`[][][]*G`), max nesting depth is 16.
 - in case of multiple return values: only the first return var is checked.